saksham1341/thenewscron/README.md

 - **Thread Generation** → Converts long-form articles into concise, engaging X threads.
 - **Embeddings & Vector Store** → Uses FAISS for semantic storage & retrieval.
 - **Streamlit Dashboard** → Monitor and manage the pipeline with a simple UI.
+- **X API Integration** → Directly publish generated threads to X from the streamlit dashboard.
 - **Modular Design** → Independent modules for sources, scoring, embeddings, and storage.

 ---